 The Lune through Lancaster (3): Between the Bridges

-Miles Barber of Skerton (where I live) developed on the Guinea coast ‘Factory Island’, and eleven barracoons where Africans in thousands were imprisoned in horrific conditions before being herded onto slave ships.
+For example, Miles Barber of Skerton (where I live) developed on the Guinea coast ‘Factory Island’, and eleven barracoons where Africans in thousands were imprisoned in horrific conditions before being herded onto slave ships.
 It was the biggest such operation on the coast.
 He was a Port Commissioner in 1860s.

-Gillows was a well-known Lancaster maker of high-quality furniture for 200 years.
-It was founded by Richard Gillow, who sailed as ship’s carpenter in a Satterthwaite slave ship, and returned with the first mahogany in 1720.
+For example, Gillows was a well-known Lancaster maker of high-quality furniture for 200 years.
+It was founded by Richard Gillow, who sailed to Barbados as ship’s carpenter in a Satterthwaite slave ship, and returned with the first mahogany in 1720.
 As well as importing slave-produced mahogany, and selling furniture to the plantation owners and local slave traders, three-quarters of his ships and 40% of profits were from the slave trade: this was long concealed in the company accounts.
 His son, Robert designed one of Lancaster’s finest buildings, the Customs House, on the Quay, and continued the business.

-After slavery was abolished across the British Empire in 1833, The Slavery Compensation Act 1837 paid £20 million – £2.4 billion at today’s prices, the largest ever government payout – to 40,000 owners of 800,000 slaves.
+For example, after slavery was abolished across the British Empire in 1833, The Slavery Compensation Act 1837 paid £20 million – £2.4 billion at today’s prices, the largest ever government payout – to 40,000 owners of 800,000 slaves.
 Over a dozen local families benefited.
 The money fuelled the Railway Mania of 1840s as the beneficiaries sought replacement income.

 But there are signs of change.